Jouddeken/graduation-project/README.md

 </center>

 ## Introduction 🙋🏻‍
 This online document is currently alive!
 This is where I show the progress in my graduation project and where I upload all deliverables and research I did.
-Navigate with the menu on the right.
+Navigate with the menu on the left.